martymcflywa/ecu/year_1/sem_2/CSP2348_data_structures/module_07/lecture_hash_tables.md

 		- hash(e) = (initial letter of e - 'A') modulo m
 		- step(e) = 1, if e has a single letter, else (2 + (second letter of e - 'a') modulo 21) modulo 23

+#### OBHT double hashing algorithm

+>To insert the entry (key, val) into an OBHT:

+>1.
+Set b to hash(key), and set s to step(key)
+2. Repeat:
+	1. If bucket b is never occupied:
+		1. If bucket b is the last never occupied bucket
+			1. Expand the number of buckets
+			2. Repeat from Step 1
+		2. Make bucket b occupied by (key, val)
+		3. Terminate
+	2. If bucket b is formerly occupied, or is occupied by an entry whose key is equal to key:
+		1. Make bucket b occupied by (key, val)
+		2. Terminate
+	3. If bucket b is occupied by an entry whose key is not equal to key:
+		1. Increment b by s, modulo m

 #### OBHT double hashing animation

 ![anim obht doublehash](http://i.imgur.com/q5XkLt5.gif)

 ## Study guide